scottvr/BACON/BACON_Project_Spec.md

 - [ ] Feed metrics into planning decisions
 - [ ] Allow Executive to adapt plan based on constraints
 - [ ] Integrate observability via LangSmith traces and OpenTelemetry metrics for substrate and tool feedback
+- [ ] The agent should track the cost of its LLM calls (input_tokens * price + output_tokens * price).
+- [ ] A task can be given a max_budget constraint (e.g., constraints={"RAM": "8GB", "budget": "$5.00"}).
+- [ ] The Executive planner should be aware of the remaining context window size and use summarization or context compression techniques to avoid failures on long-running tasks.

 ### Phase 3: Persistent Memory + Reflection
 - [ ] Plug in vector DB for long-term recall (via RAG)